Definitive History Of Tattoos – The Ancient Art Of Tattooing

 With the booming popularity of circuses and sideshows, this was soon to change.
 Pioneers like Betty Broadbent and Lewis Alberts would soon introduce the art to entirely new audiences from Coney Island to Clearwater.

-19th Century New York
+19the Century New Tork

 Martin Hildebrandt, a professional tattoo artist from Germany, moved to Boston in 1846.
 He is credited with opening the first American tattoo studio in New York, thereby making tattoos accessible to anyone who desired the art.
-Prior to his studio opening, most people who had ink had travelled overseas to get it.
+Prior to his studio opening, most people who had ink had traveled overseas to get it.
 Martin was famous for his art on both sides of the Civil War; Union and Confederate soldiers alike sported his designs.

 Martin’s daughter, Nora, was fully covered in her father’s artwork and displayed herself as one of the earliest American Tattooed Lady exhibits.
 She traveled with Barnum and Bailey circus throughout the 1890s, showing off her father’s work with pride.